Whitewool

 CP: Local Flights Only

 The BHPA has clarified that Club Pilots (CP) must only make 'local' flights to remain insured by the BHPA 3rd party insurance.
-Marked on the map are the 'site limits'.
-Club Pilots should not fly beyond these limits.
+A local flight is one where the pilot remains within an easy glide of the official landing field.
+This will differ based on the conditions of the day.
+Club Pilots should take care to remain within an easy glide of the official landing field at each site.

 Map